119-org/SmartWatch/README.md

   https://launchpad.net/gcc-arm-embedded/+download

   It is an executable, very easy to install.
+Use the default installation ("yes" or "next" to every query).
+Just remember to select the checkbox with the option to add the toolchain to the patch.

 3. DFU enabling drivers: